Lighting design needs to achieve many things:

 Maintained illuminance is the expected output at the end of the life of the lighting system (usually the L70 useful life), when lamps have aged.

 The next step is to choose appropriate light fittings for the environment.
-For most working and educational environments, there is a fairly standard range of fittings to choose from (see our Buyers Guide – Commercial Lighting).
+For most working and educational environments, there is a fairly standard range of fittings to choose from.
 In general, once a style has been chosen the main variables to be determined are colour temperature, the lay-out of the fittings and the controls.

 However for retail or hospitality environments and for residential lighting, the choice is far greater and we generally recommend that a lighting designer is used to achieve the required aesthetic / ambience.
 We can assist with this.